input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 Note that we include the flag `--previous-merkle-root` with `$MERKLE_ROOT_1_1`.

-Then, let's do what it says and call `ctl-main` as given.
+Then, let's do what it says and call `sidechain-main-cli` as given.
 ```
-$ nix run .#ctl-main -- save-root \
+$ nix run .#sidechain-main-cli -- save-root \
 --payment-signing-key-file /home/jared/Documents/Work/cnode/address/test.skey \
 --genesis-committee-hash-utxo 211a00e3ac8bebb1545f4d6855c5bbe281357ad8e580d72b1385080bc21445be#0 \
 --sidechain-id 69 \